vanshita-tilwani/stock-wise-app/res/SETUP-README.txt

 STEPS TO GET COMPOSITION OF THE PORTFOLIO
-1. Click on ÒPortfolio CompositionÓ
+1. Click on Portfolio Composition
 2. Click on submit
 3. Choose an existing portfolio
 4. Enter a date